ajaymin28/Aruco_python/README.md

 1. main.py

--> This file contains the main code which loads the 3d object in program, also initializes your camera and finds aruco marker and places the 3d object above the aruco marker.
+This file contains the main code which loads the 3d object in program, also initializes your camera and finds aruco marker and places the 3d object above the aruco marker.

 2. objloader.py

--> this file is provided by pygame refer to www.pygame.org/wiki/OBJFileLoader
+This file is provided by pygame refer to www.pygame.org/wiki/OBJFileLoader

 3. Obj and Mtl files.